STANDARD SUPP0RT AGREEMENT

 3.1 Equipment and Resources.
 Client is solely responsible for any travel, accommodations, computer equipment, telecommunications, and expenses required for Client or its Users to access or use the Subscription.

 3.2 Configuration and Use.
-Client may not allow any person or entity to use or access the Subscription or Visibility Content except its Affiliates, Users, and Candidates.
+Client may not allow any person or entity to use or access the Subscription or Visibility Content except its Affiliates and Users.
 Use of the Subscription and Visibility Content under this Agreement is limited to authorized Users only, and other limitations set forth in the applicable Order Form or Documentation.
-Client and its Affiliates and Users shall comply with Visibility’ Acceptable Use Policy that may be accessed at http://www.visibilitysoftware.com/terms, and shall not authorize its Candidates to violate the Acceptable Use Policy.
+Client and its Affiliates and Users shall comply with Visibility’s Acceptable Use Policy that may be accessed at https://www.visibilitysoftware.com/terms.
 Client is solely responsible for any configuration of the Subscription and any electronic forms, materials, communications, content and processes selected by Client or its Affiliate or User for use in or in connection with the Subscription.
 Client is solely responsible for any use of the Subscription by Client or its Affiliate or User, including any recruiting, hiring or employment-related process, action or decision, and shall ensure that any process, action or decision does not violate any law or regulation.
-Subject to Visibility’ compliance with Section 4 of this Agreement, Client is solely responsible for and shall ensure that use or disclosure of any Client Data in accordance with this Agreement complies with applicable laws and regulations, including any required notices or consents.
+Subject to Visibility’s compliance with Section 4 of this Agreement, Client is solely responsible for and shall ensure that use or disclosure of any Client Data in accordance with this Agreement complies with applicable laws and regulations, including any required notices or consents.

 3.3 Certification.
 Upon reasonable belief that Client has violated this Agreement, with prior written notice from Visibility, Client shall provide to Visibility or its representatives access to any information reasonably necessary for Visibility to verify Client’s compliance with the applicable provisions of this Agreement.